deanturpin/Theresaurus/readme.md

 It was originally called Theresaurus - which looks cool - but Trumpasaurus is much more enjoyable to say.

-### Quotes of note

-Theresa May Brexit
-- friends and new allies (2)
-- culture is profoundly internationalist (2)
-- control of our own laws (2)
-- will always want immigration (2)

-UKIP manifesto
-- I have always believed that UKIP is at its best when it is being radical.
-	(Opening statement)

 ## Installation

 Trumpasaurus must be served by a web server.